hal2001/rtsne/README.md

 This example follows that given in the original [t-SNE paper](http://jmlr.org/papers/v9/vandermaaten08a.html), sampling 6,000 digits from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).

-The parameters for the embedding are those given in the paper, except when PCA preprocessing is carried out to reduce the input data to 30 dimensions, no scaling of the columns is carried out (each column *is* centered, however).
+The parameters for the embedding are those given in the paper.
+For the PCA preprocessing carried out to reduce the input data to 30 dimensions, no scaling of the columns is carried out (each column *is* centered, however);
-It's not mentioned in the paper if any scaling is done as part of the PCA.
+it's not mentioned in the paper if any scaling is done as part of the PCA.

 Also, no specific scaling of the data is mentioned in the paper as part of the input processing, before the perplexity calibration is carried out.
-I range scale the (PCA preprocessed data) between 0 and 1 over the entire matrix.
+The example below range scales the (PCA preprocessed data) between 0 and 1 over the entire matrix.

 Finally, rather than random initialization, the scaled PCA initialization is used, which takes the first two score vectors and then scales them to give a standard deviation of 1e-4.